abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 ]
 ```

-For utilizing these Token Gated Rules in your website, please refer to this tutorial: [Website Token Gating Tutorial](../../tutorials/token-gating)
+For utilizing these Token Gated Rules in your website, please refer to our [website Token Gating Tutorial](../../tutorials/token-gating)